MatrixLabsTech/infamous-nft-contract/README.md

 ### Step 4: Compile & Deploy contracts

-- check the default account in `contracts/.aptos/config.yml`, then conpile and deploy.
+- check the default account in `contracts/.aptos/config.yml`, then compile and deploy.

 ```
 yarn compile